MintyRoma/MintyRoma/README.md

-- 👋 Hi, I’m @MintyRoma, I'm actualy student of TSU, Tula, Russia (If be honest I'm student of college of university)
+- 👋 Hi, I’m @MintyRoma, Now I'm student of TSU, Tula, Russia (If be honest I'm student of college of university)
-- 👀 Actualy I'm working in datacenter and I interested in networks, hardware, servers etc. (Shhhhhh...
+- 👀 Also I'm working in datacenter and I interested in networks, hardware, servers etc. (Shhhhhh...
 If you have some unused servers or network hardware - please contact me)
 - 🌱 I’m currently learning C#, Java...
 Yes I like this PLs.
+And sometimes I should to code on PHP, C++ and etc. Not so interesting.
 - 📫 How to reach me?
-Please give me holidays!
+Emmmmmmm...
+Contact please via VK (vk.com/minty_r)
+- And something more about me - I very LOOOOOOOVEEEEEEE to sleep.
+Did you ever try to sleep more then 14 hours?
+I did it and it was unforgettable.